Michael McFadyen's Scuba Diving Web Site

 Photo from Hi8 Video

-Andreas Thimm and a winch
+Andreas Thimm and the steering wheel

 Photo from Hi8 Video